slamora/brackets-wiki/How-to-Report-an-Issue.md

     git rev-parse HEAD

-<h2>What happens to the issues I filed?</h2>
+## What happens to the issues I filed?

-<p>We're reviewing the new issues regularly the <strong>'<em>last reviewed</em>'</strong> label is being used to indicate the last bug which has been reviewed.
+We're reviewing the new issues regularly the _'last reviewed'_ label is being used to indicate the last bug which has been reviewed.
 During the review we make sure the appropriate labels are used for the bug.
 If an issue is related to the work of the current sprint we tag it with the current sprint tag.
-If it feels rather like an enhancement request we will tag it as <strong>'<em>move to backlog</em>'</strong>.
-In addition we identify starter issues <strong>'<em>starter bug</em>'</strong> for individuals who want to start to contribute. </p>
+If it feels rather like an enhancement request we will tag it as _'move to backlog'_.
+In addition we identify starter issues _'starter bug'_ for individuals who want to start to contribute.

-<p>Before you fix a bug, post to the <a href="http://groups.google.com/group/brackets-dev">brackets-dev Google group</a> or the <a href="http://freenode.net/">#brackets IRC channel on freenode</a> about what you're thinking of working on, so you can get early feedback.
-If you start to contribute code to Brackets please also consider reading some of our <a href="https://github.com/adobe/brackets/wiki/">wiki documents</a> like <a href="https://github.com/adobe/brackets/wiki/How-to-Hack-on-Brackets">How to Hack on Brackets</a> and <a href="https://github.com/adobe/brackets/wiki/Brackets-Coding-Conventions">Coding Conventions</a>.</p>
+Before you fix a bug, post to the [brackets-dev newsgroup](http://groups.google.com/group/brackets-dev) or the [#brackets IRC channel on freenode](http://webchat.freenode.net/?channels=brackets) about what you're thinking of working on, so you can get early feedback.
+If you start to contribute code to Brackets please also consider reading some of our wiki documents like [[How to Hack on Brackets]] and [Coding Conventions](Brackets Coding Conventions).

-<p>The Brackets team needs to assign or label bugs, therefore we ask you to document the progress to trigger necessary changes along the bug lifecycle.</p>
+The Brackets team needs to assign or label bugs, therefore we ask you to document the progress to trigger necessary changes along the bug lifecycle.

-<p>Once you start to address a bug please let us know and add a note to set it to <strong>'<em>fix in progress</em>'</strong>, this helps to avoid multiplied efforts.
-Once an issue is fixed a the contributor opens a <em><strong>'pull request'</strong></em> to inform the core team to get the bug fix reviewed.
-After potential adjustments according to the review feedback have been added we will <em><strong>'merge</strong></em><strong>'</strong> the bug fix into master.
-At this point the status of the bug will be set to <strong>'<em>fixed but not closed</em>'</strong> and the filer will  <strong>'<em>close</em>'</strong> the issue (or notify the team) once he verified the fix.</p>
+Once you start to address a bug please let us know and add a note to set it to _'fix in progress'_, this helps to avoid multiplied efforts.
+Once an issue is fixed a the contributor opens a pull request to inform the core team to get the bug fix reviewed.
+After potential adjustments according to the review feedback have been added we will merge the bug fix into master.
+At this point the status of the bug will be set to _'fixed but not closed'_ and the filer will close the issue (or notify the team) once he verified the fix.

-<h3>Issues we won't fix</h3>
+### Issues we won't fix
-<p>The consensus is that closing some of the low priority issues would only feel appropriate under specific criteria/circumstances, we don't want to end up burying issues which are affecting the quality of Brackets or are otherwise important to the community.
-We encourage feedback and contributors actually may review and request to re-open issues in case they feel strongly about them.</p>
+The consensus is that closing some of the low priority issues would only feel appropriate under specific criteria/circumstances, we don't want to end up burying issues which are affecting the quality of Brackets or are otherwise important to the community.
+We encourage feedback and contributors actually may review and request to re-open issues in case they feel strongly about them.

-<h4>No priority</h4>
+#### No priority

 Items we keep open but will not work on soon.
 <table width="90%" border="1">